KosinskiLab/pyTME/doc/quickstart/installation.rst

 Installation
 ------------

-This section provides instructions on how to install the |project| library.
-The available options are outlined in the tabs below.

 .. _installation-section:

+This section provides instructions on how to install |project|.
+We recommend creating an installation enviroment for a clean and isolated setup.
+Available options for different use cases are outlined in the tabs below.

 .. tab-set::

    .. tab-item:: Conda

-      Conda provides an isolated environment, helps avoid conflicts with other packages, and installs necessary dependencies.
+      Conda is a powerful package manager that creates isolated environments with both Python and non-Python dependencies.
+Conda is a good choice for more complex setups and cross-platform compatibility.

       .. code-block:: bash